 Strategy Three: Podcasts

-Podcasts are a great tool to incorporate into your listening skills toolbox.
-Not only are there a huge number of podcasts out there available for free or for very little money and on a very wide variety of topics, but podcasts also are a format that naturally engages students’ interest.
+Podcasts are great listening skills activities for middle schools — the perfect tool to incorporate into your listening skills toolbox.
+Not only are there a huge number of podcasts available for free or for very little money and on a wide variety of topics, but podcasts also are a format that naturally engages students’ interest.

 By having students regularly listen to podcast episodes and then respond to them in some way, you ask them to regularly practice their listening skills while working with something they enjoy.
 If you are looking for a place to start, here are two particularly wonderful podcasts that I recommend checking out:

 - The Unexplainable Disappearance of Mars Patel: This is an exceptionally engaging serial mystery designed for middle school students and performed by kids.
 Mars is the only one who believes that his friend is missing.
 He sets off on an adventure to solve the mystery.
-Find this resource on Shopify CAD or Teachers Pay Teachers USD.
+Find the Mars Patel Mega Bundle – Seasons 1 to 3 on Shopify CAD or Teachers Pay Teachers USD.

 - Six Minutes: Another excellent, engaging podcast, this serial mystery is presented in six-minute, class-friendly episodes.
 Can you imagine being pulled from the ocean by a family on a whale-watching tour in Alaska and waking up not knowing who you were?
 This is what happens to Holiday in the podcast Six Minutes.
-Find this resource on Shopify CAD or Teachers Pay Teachers USD.
+Find the Six Minutes Podcast Unit Bundle on Shopify CAD or Teachers Pay Teachers USD.

 - Podcast Listening Comprehension Lessons: Use these ready-to-go no-prep listening comprehension lessons based on high-interest podcast segments about consumers, companies and marketing.
-Students will have to complete interesting comprehension questions after each episode and participate in a class discussion.
-Find this resource on Shopify CAD or Teachers Pay Teachers USD.
+Students will complete interesting comprehension questions after each episode and participate in a class discussion.
+Find the Podcast Listening Comprehension Lesson Bundle #1 on Shopify CAD or Teachers Pay Teachers USD and the Podcast Listening Comprehension Lesson Bundle #2 on Shopify CAD or Teachers Pay Teachers USD.

-No matter if you use these techniques or others, improving your students’ listening skills is an invaluable part of what you teach your students.
-Incorporating listening practice into your daily lessons is giving your students an invaluable gift.
+Whether you use these techniques or others, improving your students’ listening skills is an invaluable part of what you teach your students.
+Incorporating listening practice into your daily lessons by using these listening skills activities for middle school gives your students an invaluable gift.